Update One – Neurological & Epidemiological Studies That Falsify Nearly Every Claim in Ley et al., 2014:

 In the interim, correlation studies are the strongest formal evidence available, and dozens of them show associations between porn use and health-risk behaviors.
 (See list at end of critique.)
 Bear in mind that Ley et al. themselves freely cite correlation studies when they like the results.

 Negative Consequences of High Use of VSS – Erectile Dysfunction and High VSS Use?

 Why does this section exist?
-No published studies have ever considered porn use as a variable in connection with erectile dysfunction.
+As of February, 2014 no published studies have ever considered porn use as a variable in connection with erectile dysfunction.
 There is nothing to review.
 Why are Ley et al. once again creating the false impression that the relationship between ED and porn has been formally studied and found to be absent?
 Why are they citing ED studies that never raised porn as a possible cause, let alone removed porn use as a variable to see if it would help (as it has thousands of young men with unprecedented ED who report their results online)?